What is KATA and how can it help your business?

 When kata becomes part of a company’s DNA, it creates a resilient, learning organization capable of thriving in changing environments while continuously improving its operations.

+How can GKW Business Solutions improve your financials?
 Why Is Implementation Of Lean Manufacturing Practices Difficult To Sustain?